bluekitsune-sad/Meme-Generator/README.md

 # Meme-Generator
-This will generate random memes from a api.
+This will generate random memes from apis.
 This is in process . . .